open-telemetry/opentelemetry.io/content/en/blog/2024/new-otel-features-envoy-istio/index.md

 Although Envoy already had support for exporting OpenTelemetry traces via gRPC, it lacked support for exporting via HTTP.
-OpenTelemetry specifies both transports as first-class citicens.
+OpenTelemetry specifies both transports as first-class citizens.
 In addition, other areas such as providing resource attributes and configurable sampling decisions were lagging behind the stable portions of the OpenTelemetry specification.